sleepjie/Valanar/Valanar Superdocument.md

 The Malyrian Isles are infested with creatures that defy taxonomy; beasts twisted by centuries of magical fallout, planar instability, and psionic corruption.
 These are not natural predators, but aberrations born from the Desolation itself.
 Some were once native fauna, warped beyond recognition by ley surges and arcane radiation.
 Others are planar spillovers, entities that slipped through the wound in reality and now stalk the land in search of sustenance, power, or escape.
 ##### History and Founding
 The Malyrian Isles were first settled in the wake of the Great Exodus, when Dwarrow and Orkryn refugees—bound by the ancient Emberstone Pact—sought sanctuary from the divine upheavals that had shattered the old world.
-Their alliance, forged in the fires of Morrowsea and tempered by centuries of shared struggle, was more than political—it was cultural, spiritual, and deeply personal.
 Together, they established the Kingdom of Malyria, a hybrid civilization that blended Dwarrow engineering with Orkryn spiritualism.
-Its capital, Kar’Thendal, rose from the obsidian cliffs like a monument to unity, its towers forged from volcanic glass and its halls carved deep into the stone.
+Its capital, Kar’Thendal, rose from obsidian cliffs like a monument to unity.

 For centuries, Malyria thrived.
 Its forges burned with soulglass, its rituals echoed with ancestral power, and its scholars pushed the boundaries of arcane understanding.
 But ambition proved fatal.
 In their pursuit of metaphysical mastery, the kingdom’s leaders attempted a ritual known as **The Folding**—an experiment meant to merge psionic energy with the material plane.
 The result was catastrophic.
 The ley grid ruptured, the land screamed, and the Isles were torn apart in a single, apocalyptic moment.